peterkwkwan/Programming_Theory/blockchain/3_blockchain_structure.md

 There are several questions we must pose in this case:

 1. Who is checking that Kevin and Simon have enough money to perform such actions (who is validating these transactions?)
-2. How does blockchain guarantee these transactions to be sure?
+2. How does blockchain guarantee these transactions happen?
 3. Is it possible to tamper with these transactions?

+To answer all these questions, we must must understand the full process of a transaction taking place.
+- these processes can be broken into 3 steps: